unisys12/ftp-foundation/src/guardian.md

 ---
-layout: 'base_layout.njk'
+layout: "base_layout.njk"
-page_description: 'How to become a Guardian Home for For The Puppies Foundation'
+page_description: "How to become a Guardian Home for For The Puppies Foundation"
 ---

 ## Guardian Home

 <sub>What does it mean to be a Guardian Home?</sub>
 Being a Guardian Home is the same as fostering.
 We use the phrase <i>Guardian Home</i> to help convey the message that you will be guarding a precious soul in your home.
 These dogs have been through so much and experience so much change that emotionally, they can be very fragile.

 <blockquote>
     You will be giving a rescued dog or cat a positive environment so they can have the emotional stability they need to thrive.
 </blockquote>

 ## What We Provide

 The Foundation will provide your home with the following:

 - High quality food for the animal